October 26th, 2018

 It was MECA and Natty, the latter I had met somewhere up in Washington when he was going north.
 He had started in Belden, about halfway, and flipped to do the other half south when he got to the Canadian border.
 MECA was doing a LASH (long ass section hike).

 I sat down to have dinner with them, but they were mostly finished.
 Then Zappy arrived, so I finished dinner with him.
 I had a pasta dish that was really good but not a big enough portion (for me) and berry cobbler that was again delicious but left me wanting more…like 4 more plates at least.

 We met some people at another table.
-One was Keith, a Canadian that has hiked the trail and lives in Banff near the Great Divide Trail.
-He hangs out a lot in Mt Laguna, helping at the restaurant when all the northbounders come through.
+One was Keith, a Canadian that had hiked the trail and lived in Banff near the Great Divide Trail.
+He hung out a lot in Mt Laguna, helping at the restaurant when all the northbounders came through.
 He was very friendly and enthusiastic.
 He introduced us to Gail, who was staying at the campground on his way to Baja.
 Gail had lots of extra quarters to give us for the showers, plus invited us to pitch out tents on his site.
 He even gave me a flashlight to borrow, since my headlamp was nearly kaput.

 Gail gave us a ride back and I was so relieved to take a hot shower.
 I had to put all my dirty clothes right back on, but I still felt a lot better.
 It had gotten pretty cold by then, so I quickly set up and jumped into my quilt.
 Despite a lot of campground activity and noise, I was asleep within minutes.
 It had been a hard few days but I had earned an easy finish.
 I could cruise into the home stretch, splitting the next 2 days into 20’s.
 That seemed like a dream.